Braintree, Essex: Flemish cloth trades

 As early as the 14th century, Braintree was processing and manufacturing woollen cloth, a trade it was involved with until the late 19th century.
 The town prospered from the 17th century when Flemish immigrants made the town famous for its wool cloth trade.
 They took the then current manufacturing methods to a finer detail, and the main markets for the production in the Braintree area were mainly abroad, notably in Spain or Portugal.
 In 1665, the Great Plague killed 865 out of the population of just 2,300 people.

 Silk

 The wool trade died out in the early 19th century and Braintree became a centre for silk manufacturing when George Courtauld opened a silk mill in the town.
 Others followed, including Warner & Sons.
 By the late 19th century, Braintree was a thriving agricultural and textile town and benefited from a railway connection to London.
+The population of the parish in 1841 was 3,670.

 The wealthy Courtauld family had a strong influence on the town, supporting plans for many of the town's public buildings such as the town hall and public gardens established in 1888.
 The town's influence on the textile weaving industry is remembered today in the Warner Textile Archive and at Braintree Museum.